ZahraMertens/RegExGist/README.md

 * `/..../` Indicates a regular expression
 * `^` and `$` are anchors and initiate the beginning and end of the Regex
-* `a-z` Represents any alphabetic character from a to z
+* `a-z` Represents any lower case alphabetic character from a to z
 * `0-9` Represents any numeric character from 0 to 9
 * `_` Matches the literal character "_"
 * `-` Matches the literal character "-"
 * `@` Matches the special character "@"
-* `.` Outside of brackets it matches the literal character ".", inside it can be ay character
+* `.` Outside of brackets it matches the literal character ".", inside it can be any character (except newline)

 ## Table of Contents